donnytian/Npoi.Mapper/README.md

 1. Map column to property by name.
 2. Map column to the Name of `DisplayAttribute` of property.
-3. For column header, ignore non-alphabetical chars ("-", "_", "|' etc.), and truncate from first braket ("(", "[", "{"), then map to property name.
+3. For column header, ignore non-alphabetical chars ("-", "_", "|' etc.), and truncate from first bracket ("(", "[", "{"), then map to property name.
 Ignored chars and truncation chars can be customized.

 ## Explicit column mapping